 Extra Credit: Add your website listing to the UCSC directory of individual websites (click on "add, update, or remove your entry" and follow the steps).
 (100 points)

 Finally, upload your index.html file to Canvas and paste a link to your webpage in the comments field.
-Your index.html file should be both online and on eCommons for full credit.
+Your index.html file should be available both at people.ucsc.edu and on Canvas for full credit.
 (Only upload the index.html file - you do not need to upload any associated picture files.)